Chinese Herbal Medicine

 Since that time, China has gathered its medicinal ingredients from plants, animals and minerals of the earth.
-Today, Chinese plant medicine draws from a pharmacopoeia of over several thousand substances many of which have been researched thoroughly in relation to their clinical uses, pharmacology and interactions.
+Today, Chinese herbal medicine draws from a pharmacopoeia of over several thousand substances many of which have been researched thoroughly in relation to their clinical uses, pharmacology and interactions.

 Unlike western herbal therapy which is more single herb based, Chinese herbal medicine usually combines medicinal ingredients in formulations to balance and facilitate healing from a particularly individualized perspective aiming effect at patterns of imbalance more than disease.
 This is considered treating both the “root and branch” of a problem.
 That is to say the symptom and what Chinese medicine considers to be the cause of the disorder are treated in most cases simultaneously.

 Chinese herbal medicine is often free of side effects and beneficial at any stage of almost any problem.
 It can be used as the primary therapy for many disorders or in conjunction with acupuncture and other tools and therapies.

 Chinese herbal medicine can be administered in a variety of forms and ways.
 Some preparation methods include: water decoction, powder extract concentrates, tinctures, pills or patent formulations, oils, linaments, sprays and pastes.